AlyssaLytle/comp283/docs/lessons/ls-proplogic.md

 ## Using Logic For Problem Solving
-The rest of these slides are optional, but they demonstrate how logic can be used for problem solving!
+The rest of these slides (notes) are optional, but they demonstrate how logic can be used for problem solving!

-## Using Logic For Problem Solving
 ### Knights and Knaves (Raymond Smullyan)
 On an island, every inhabitant is a knight who always tells the truth, or a knave who always lies.
 You meet three inhabitants, Alice, Bob, and Chris.